Ctrl-F to search within page

 1990 - The Andy Williams House, Beverly Hills CA. Unbuilt.

 1991 - The Slat House, New Canaan CT.
 The project arose from a request for a potting shed for a small residential garden.
-It resulted in this tiny inspirational garden folly.
 Approximately an eighth of a sphere and 3.65 metres in height, this small wooden enclosure faces the owner's home with its curved face and the forest with its angled side.
 Unbuilt.

 1994 - The Jerry L. Speyer House, New York NY.
 Unbuilt.
 Commissioned 1988.